 Know What Can and Cannot Be Fixed

 It’s important to do your research and really know what you are dealing with before buying a car with a salvage title.
-Keep in mind that not all vehicles are repairable, and that some vehicles will cost more to repair than others.
-This will depend not only on the condition of the particular vehicle you may be interested in, but also on the characteristics of the make and model.
+Keep in mind that not all vehicles are repairable and that some vehicles will cost more to repair than others.
+Depending on the condition of the vehicle and the make and model.

 Buying vehicles from a car auction has its risks, even if they have a clean title or a new title.
 However, it can also be very much worth it.
 It is very important to do your research and learn as much as possible before buying a salvage vehicle.
 In the end, prepared car buyers can find good opportunities in salvage-title vehicles.